Jump to:

 Coffee table

-Coffee tables aren’t just for putting your cup of coffee down, but they also work as temporary storage for books or magazines.
+Coffee tables can also work as temporary storage for books or magazines.
 If you’re getting a set, it likely comes with a matching coffee table.
-It’ll look great, creating a focal point or a visual anchor when paired with armchairs side by side.
+It’ll look great, creating a visual anchor when paired with armchairs side by side.

 Side table

-Side tables are smaller than coffee tables, and instead of being in the middle, they’re placed at the side or end of a seating area.
+Side tables might be better if you need something smaller at the side or end of a seating area.
 They’re a perfect match for a corner sofa, and a table lamp will look great on top.
+Look for models with built-in storage or a lower shelf to have that extra room for books or decors.

 Garden bar table